thomasebsmith/grub-split/README.md

   and 1.4.3.2)

 ### v1.0
-- Official approval for timing Hollow Knight speedruns
+- Official approval for timing Hollow Knight speedruns on macOS and Linux